 Prerequisite(s): GRMN 20300 or placement exam

-In 1836, at the age of 26, Margaret Fuller began teaching the great works of German Romanticism to students at Amos Alcott’s radically progressive Temple School.
+In 1836, at the age of 26, Margaret Fuller began teaching the great works of German Romanticism to students at Amos Alcott’s radically progressive Temple School in Boston.
 Fuller’s passion for the German Romantics and their propagation in America is representative of the profound importance that the “American Transcendentalists” (Emerson, Thoreau, Fuller) attributed to German literature and its potential to shape American culture and values.
 In this course, we will explore the elective affinities between German Romanticism and its American counterpart, tracing the ways in which the two traditions mutually illuminate each other.
 Each unit will pair one major German and one major American text or artwork.
-Themes / pairings include: ecstatic experiences of nature in Goethe’s The Sorrows of Young Werther and Thoreau’s Walden; spiritual landscapes in the paintings of Caspar David Friedrich and the Hudson River School; world-history in Novalis’ Hymns to the Night and Whitman’s Leaves of Grass; exemplarity and individualism in Emerson’s “Self-Reliance” and Nietzsche’s “Schopenhauer as Educator.”
-Class will be in English.
+Themes / pairings include: gender and mythology in Novalis’ fragmentary novel Heinrich von Ofterdingen and Fuller’s fairy tales; spiritual landscapes in the paintings of Caspar David Friedrich and the Hudson River School; slavery and abolition in Hegel’s Phenomenology of Spirit and Thoreau’s “Civil Disobedience;” exemplarity and individualism in Emerson’s “Self-Reliance” and Nietzsche’s “Schopenhauer as Educator.”

 According to Ian McEwan, the novella is "the perfect form of prose fiction.
 It is the beautiful daughter of a rambling, bloated, ill-shaven giant" (i.e., the novel.)
 This course introduces students to the short prose form of the German novella from Romanticism to the present.
 We will use the genre of the novella to explore the many pleasures of reading literature, among which storytelling features prominently.
 What kind of storytelling happens in a novella?
 Where does the pleasure of reading stem from?
 How can we think the relationship between pleasure and literature?
 How can we compare our literary gratification to other types of readerly gratification such as those coming from news articles, blog entries, and other short forms (aphorisms, magazine articles) - or, for that matter, the "reading" of images?
 Might the pleasure of literature also point to its utility?
 Readings include: Boccaccio, Goethe, Hoffmann, Kleist, Hofmannsthal, Schnitzler, M. Walser, and others, alongside some scientific articles (e.g., cognitive neuroscience) and theoretical texts.
 Conducted in German.